-A visit to The Donkey Sanctuary starts at the Visitor Information Centre.
+Level: Moderate Estimated time: 40-50 minutes A visit to The Donkey Sanctuary starts at the Visitor Information Centre.
 Our friendly staff will be delighted to tell you about our donkeys and walkway and what you can expect to see as you stroll along our walkways.
 Our first group of donkeys live in a shed behind the Visitor Information Centre.
 These donkeys are kept near the farm, as they need special care and attention.
-Dowling, at 37 is the oldest donkey on the Open Farm and he lives in the Oldies group.
+Brenda, at 34 is the oldest donkey on the Open Farm and she lives in the Oldies group.

 The name Fort Walk is given to a short section of walkway where evidence of a Ring Fort still remains today.
 To help identify it, rocks have been placed in the area of the fort.
 Follow Fort Walk back to Sheehan's walkway and this will bring you back down to Lime Kiln Walk.
 For a short loop at the bottom of Sheehan's Walk, walk up Coleman's Walk and back down Barrett's Walk which will bring you back to the Oldies group.

 For a longer walk, try Farm Walk.
 This walk is adjacent to the main road and links to Rock Walk and Valley Walk.
 Please note that Farm Walk is not suitable for young children or buggies.

 To ensure you undertake the best walk for your abilities, please speak to our staff in the Visitor Information Centre.